 PNC, like KeyBank, has a long history of serving bank customers and their communities.
 Its Virtual Wallet product makes PNC a good choice for customers who need an uncomplicated way to manage their budgets.
-However, Virtual Wallet is the bank’s preferred checking account, and it might not be suited for everyone.
+However, it’s the bank’s preferred checking account and the only PNC checking account you can open online.
 KeyBank’s selection of checking accounts makes it a far less restrictive choice.

 KeyBank vs. Wells Fargo

 Wells Fargo remains one of America’s “Big Four” banks, and as such, it has among the most comprehensive selections of account types.
-It also has about 5,300 branch locations throughout the U.S., so it’s a better choice for anyone who prefers to do their banking in person but doesn’t live in one of the 15 states KeyBank serves.
-But the same type of customer is likely to consider good customer service a priority, and that’s an area where KeyBank shines.
+It also has about 4,900 branch locations throughout the U.S., so it’s a better choice for anyone who prefers to do their banking in person but doesn’t live in one of the 15 states KeyBank serves.
+But the same type of customer is likely to consider good customers a priority, and that’s an area where KeyBank shines.

 KeyBank FAQHere are the answers to some commonly asked questions about KeyBank.